sebelga/gstore-api/README.md

 ```

-The next file is all you need to have a full CRUD REST API of a [gstore-node BlogPost Model](https://github.com/sebelga/gstore-node#model)
+The next file is all you need to have a REST API for a "BlogPost" Datastore Entity

 ```
 // lib